 However, those animals are being tied up, not being able to move in the hot sun unless they carry around (heavy) people.
 So, if you ride donkeys or horses in Santorini, you support animal abuse.
 So, if you are tired and know, cannot way by yourself, skip Ammoudi Bay.

 I came to Oia again on another day, just because I had more time and really loved it.
 But it is quite small, so normally a few hours should be fine to see everything.

 Day 2 is going to be another beautiful day – though not the typical Santorini activity.

-However, there are some very affordable volcano tours that include a cruise to the volcanic islands.
+However, some very affordable volcano tours include a cruise to the volcanic islands.
 Depending on the tour, you can also swim in hot springs and see an active volcano.

 There are many tours offered, so you can see which one is best for you.

 For the afternoon, I suggest spending your time in Fira.
 It is much bigger than Oia and has a town rather than a village feel.It does get busy in the afternoons, so do not expect tranquility, but rather a liveliness and a busy atmosphere.
 There are several beautiful churches to see and many shops, cute streets, bars, and restaurants.